Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

    - This is to ensure that no changes are made to the database while you're fetching changes (otherwise some records would never be returned in a pull query)
    - If it's absolutely not possible to do so, and you have to query each collection separately, be sure to return a `lastPulledAt` timestamp marked BEFORE querying starts.
 You still risk inconsistent responses (that may break app's consistency assumptions), but the next pull will fetch whatever changes occured during previous pull.
    - An alternative solution is to check for the newest change before and after all queries are made, and if there's been a change during the pull, return an error code, or retry.
+6. If `migration` is not null, you MUST include records needed to get a consistent view after a local database migration
+   - Specifically, you MUST include all records in tables that were added to the local database between the last user sync and `schemaVersion`
+   - For all columns that were added to the local app database between the last sync and `schemaVersion`, you MUST include all records for which the added column has a value other than the default value (`0`, `''`, `false`, or `null` depending on column type and nullability)
+   - You can determine what schema changes were made to the local app in two ways:
+     - You can compare `migration.from` (local schema version at the time of the last sync) and `schemaVersion` (current local schema version).
+This requires you to negotiate with the frontend what schema changes are made at which schema versions, but gives you more control
+     - Or you can ignore `migration.from` and only look at `migration.tables` (which indicates which tables were added to the local database since the last sync) and `migration.columns` (which indicates which columns were added to the local database to which tables since last sync).
+     - If you use `migration.tables` and `migration.columns`, you MUST whitelist values a client can request.
+Take care not to leak any internal fields to the client.
-6. Returned raw records MUST match your app's [Schema](../Schema.md)
+7. Returned raw records MUST match your app's [Schema](../Schema.md)
-7. Returned raw records MUST NOT not contain special `_status`, `_changed` fields.
+8. Returned raw records MUST NOT not contain special `_status`, `_changed` fields.
-8. Returned raw records MAY contain fields (columns) that are not yet present in the local app (at the current schema version -- but added in a later version).
+9. Returned raw records MAY contain fields (columns) that are not yet present in the local app (at `schemaVersion` -- but added in a later version).
 They will be safely ignored.
-9. Returned raw records MUST NOT contain arbitrary column names, as they may be unsafe (e.g. `__proto__` or `constructor`).
+10. Returned raw records MUST NOT contain arbitrary column names, as they may be unsafe (e.g. `__proto__` or `constructor`).
 You should whitelist acceptable column names.
-10. Returned record IDs MUST only contain safe characters
+11. Returned record IDs MUST only contain safe characters
     - Default WatermelonDB IDs conform to `/^[a-zA-Z0-9]{16}$/`
     - `_-.` are also allowed if you override default ID generator, but `'"\/$` are unsafe
-11. Changes SHOULD NOT contain collections that are not yet present in the local app (at the current schema version).
+12. Changes SHOULD NOT contain collections that are not yet present in the local app (at `schemaVersion`).
 They will, however, be safely ignored.
     - NOTE: This is true for WatermelonDB v0.17 and above.
 If you support clients using earlier versions, you MUST NOT return collections not known by them.
-12. Changes MUST NOT contain collections with arbitrary names, as they may be unsafe.
+13. Changes MUST NOT contain collections with arbitrary names, as they may be unsafe.
 You should whitelist acceptable collection names.

 ### Implementing push endpoint